harvester/docs/docs/host/host.md

 If the remaining nodes do not have enough resources, VMs might fail to migrate and volumes might degrade when you remove a node.

-If you have some volumes which were created from the customized `StorageClass` with the value **1** of the [Number of Replicas](../advanced/storageclass.md#number-of-replicas), it is recommended to backup those single-replica volumes or re-deploy the related workloads to other node in advance to get the volume scheduled to other node.
-Otherwise, those volumes can't be rebuilt or restored from other nodes after this node is removed.
+To ensure that [single-replica](../advanced/storageclass.md#number-of-replicas) volumes can be restored or rebuilt after the node is deleted, either back up those volumes or redeploy the related workloads to other nodes in advance so that the volumes are scheduled to other nodes.

 :::